 Open access removes permission barriers: Open access gives everyone the same possibilities to access research publications.
 The use of open licenses makes it easier to share and use the work.

 Open access helps to disseminate knowledge: New knowledge is discovered faster when it is openly available.
 Removal of copyright barriers makes it easier for society to build on this knowledge.

 Open access ensures access in the future: Publications that are archived and made available in secure open repositories will be accessible also on the future.

-Open access lets the author keep rights to own work: When publishing open access authors usually keep the right to use own work.
+Open access lets the authors keep the rights to their own work: When publishing open access authors usually keep the rights to use their own work.

 How achieve Open Access to research publications?

 There are several routes to achieve open access: